 Dove hunting and pigeon shooting

 From October 1 to November 30, dove hunting is a major event awaited all year round by the inhabitants of the South-West, and a real tourist attraction for campers in search of the picturesque.
-Not so long ago, it was customary to take a vacation in October to go woodpigeon shooting.
-Others called in sick to work, claiming acute palombitis, the famous “blue disease”.
-It’s a testament to the Basques’ almost amorous attachment to this age-old hunt.
+Not so long ago, it was customary to take a vacation in October to go dove hunting.
+Others would call in sick to work, citing acute palombitis, the famous “blue disease”.
+The Basques’ almost amorous attachment to this age-old hunt is clear to see.
 There are several hunting techniques, the most widespread being net hunting.
-Around the Col de Lizarrieta, south of Sare, hunters spend several years building their “palombière”, a hut camouflaged in the bracken that serves as a lookout post.
+Around the Col de Lizarrieta, south of Sare, hunters spend several years building their “palombière”, a hut camouflaged in the ferns that serves as a lookout post.
 It’s also, and above all, a place for sharing, exchange and conviviality between generations and social classes.
-If you have the opportunity to visit a pigeon farm during your stay in the Basque Country, don’t hesitate!
+If you have the opportunity to visit a palombière during your stay in the Basque Country, don’t hesitate!

 Photo: © Charles J Sharp